SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 ## Derive Speed, Acceleration, Total Distance, and Total Time<a name="subex1"></a>

 We will calculate the basic motion statistics in three steps, using three stacked SQL views for better understanding.
 In sequence, we will calculate
-<ol><li>the time interval and distance between each pair of consecutive vessel observations: "delta s" and "delta t"</li>
+<ol><li>the time interval and distance between each pair of consecutive vessel observations: "DELTA_S" and "DELTA_T"</li>
-<li>from "delta s" and "delta t" we will derive the vessel's speed and sum up time and distance</li>
+<li>from "DELTA_S" and "DELTA_T" we will derive the vessel's speed and sum up time and distance</li>
 <li>looking at the change in speed, we can calculate acceleration</li></ol>

 All the views below make use of window functions where the data is partitioned by "MMSI" (used as the vessel identifier) and ordered by timestamp.
 In specific, we will use RANK() which returns an order number, and LAG() which provides access to the next record in the ordered partition.
-See als [docu].
+Refer to the [HANA Cloud SQL documentation](https://help.sap.com/viewer/7c78579ce9b14a669c1f3295b0d8ca16/Cloud/en-US/20a353327519101495dfd0a87060a0d3.html) for further details.

 ```SQL
 -- Step 1: delta s, delta t, ranks, partial lines
 CREATE OR REPLACE VIEW "AIS_DEMO"."V_MOTION_STATS_1" AS (